May Farquharson

 May Farquharson OJ (26 March 1894 – 29 June 1992) was a Jamaican social worker, birth control advocate, philanthropist and reformer.
-She was a founder of the Jamaican Family Planning League and Mother’s Welfare Clinic, as well as the driving force behind the Old Age Pension program.
+She was a founder of the Jamaican Family Planning League and Mother's Welfare Clinic, as well as the driving force behind the Old Age Pension program.

 Early life

 Gladys May Farquharson was born on 26 March 1894 in Half Way Tree, Saint Andrew Parish, Jamaica to Lilian May (née Stone) and Arthur Wildman Farquharson.
-The Farquharsons' forebearers had immigrated to Jamaica in the latter part of the 18th century.
+The Farquharsons' forebears had immigrated to Jamaica in the latter part of the 18th century.
 Her father was the Crown Solicitor for Jamaica from 1894 to 1911, before going into private practice.
 Farquharson attended various schools, in Jamaica, the United States, Jersey, and Cheltenham Ladies College prior to studying social work at the London School of Economics between 1928 and 1930.